 In the intricate world of topic clusters, passing on Page Authority between cluster pages is pivotal in elevating your content marketing efforts.
 Page Authority, a metric developed by Moz, measures the strength and credibility of a webpage.

 A study by Moz found that websites with topic clusters saw a 10% increase in conversion rates.

 By strategically distributing Page Authority within your topic cluster, you can enhance search engine rankings, improve organic visibility, and establish topical authority.
 Let's explore the importance of passing on Page Authority and practical techniques to optimize its flow within your cluster.

 Understanding page authority: Page Authority reflects the likelihood of a webpage ranking highly in search engine results.
 Various factors influence it, including the quality and quantity of backlinks, internal linking structures, and the overall relevance and value of the content.
 Pages with higher Page Authority are more likely to be considered authoritative by search engines and gain better visibility.

 The power of internal linking: Internal links act as pathways that facilitate the flow of Page Authority between cluster pages.
 By strategically interlinking your pillar page and supporting blog posts, you can pass on Page Authority from the pillar page, which often holds higher authority, to the interconnected blog posts.
-These links signal to search engines the importance and relevance of the blog posts within the broader topic cluster.
+These inbound links, even though internal and not from external sites, signal to search engines the importance and relevance of the blog posts within the broader topic cluster.

 Contextual and relevant anchor text: When linking between cluster pages, use contextual and relevant anchor text.
 Choose anchor text that accurately describes the linked content and incorporates targeted keywords.
 The anchor text will help search engines understand the relationship between the pages and reinforces the topical relevance within the cluster.